vickipetrova/vickipetrova/README.md

 <h3 align="center">A Software Engineer/iOS developer based in San Francisco 🌁</h3>

 - 📚 I'm currently studying Computer Science, AI with a minor in Data Science (Modeling) at Minerva University and pushing myself to learn new technologies outside of my academic curriculum.
 My graduation date is in May, 2024
-- 💻 I'm looking for opportunities in Software Engineering, back-end or mobile development, as well as Product Development.
+- 💻 I'm looking for opportunities in Software Engineering, back-end or mobile development, and Product Development.
 - 🌱 I’m currently working on Days Since a reverse time tracking iOS app while learning Swift and SwiftUI.
 Check it out [here](https://apps.apple.com/us/app/days-since-track-memories/id1634218216)
 - 🔥 I'm passionate about making technology that serves people
 - 🧠 I like solving problems for others and building stuff